Ati-netauto/helloworld/README.md

 Below section describes how each element will be used in the successful creation of the application on AWS

 ## Terraform
-Tearraform is an open source infrastructure as a code tool which will be used to create required infrastructure in AWS.
-IAC approach allows Tearraform to automate f infrastructure provisioning in AWS.
+Tearraform is an open source infrastructure as a code tool which will be used to create required infrastructure in AWS

 ### AWS Infrastructure to be provisioned